threefoldfoundation/info_cloud/src/p2p_cloud/cloud_products.md

 - Self-healing and self-driving functionalities to ensure your workloads are always up and running.
 - Hyper-competitive prices considering the advanced technology stack

-More information on EVDC [here](https://threefold.io/info/cloud#/cloud__evdc)
+More information on eVDC [here](https://threefold.io/info/cloud#/cloud__evdc)

 ## Planetary Network = P2P Network

-Planetary network is a smart network that enables the true peer-to-peer abilities of EVDC and zstor.
+Planetary network is a smart network that enables the true peer-to-peer abilities of eVDC and zstor.
 All nodes on the ThreeFold Grid have their own IPv6 address and are securely interconnected in the defined network.
 All traffic on the network is end-to-end encrypted.

 There is no TCP/IP traffic allowed from the outside, data is picked up from the inside, making it an incredibly secure and private environment to build IT workloads on.
 The link between applications and the outside world is managed through the web gateways.
 These web gateways terminate all incoming traffic to the server and initiate new client service connections to the real application servers.
 This internal client server connection is initiated by the real application server, not from the outside.
 This only allows external traffic that is initiated and accepted from the inside.